BerthaBurns88/split-base-miniapp-app-181/README.md

 - Create ETH splits on Base.
 - Interact with the deployed Split contract.
 - Use a responsive interface built with Tailwind CSS.
+- Benefit from typed application code with TypeScript.
+- Use wagmi and viem for blockchain interactions.

+## Tech Stack

+This project uses: